 The baking sheets are also stainless steel, which means no toxic chemicals will be leaching into your food when it comes in contact with the cooking surface.

 The set is dishwasher safe for easier cleanup, and the silicone mats can be machine-washed as well.

 Caraway’s non-toxic baking sheets are oven-safe up to 550 °F, so if you want to use them for high heat cooking, they’re a terrific choice.
-Depending on the dish you’re baking, your most optimum temperature probably lies somewhere in between 325 and 450 °F though.
+Depending on the dish you’re baking, your optimum temperature probably lies somewhere between 325 and 450 °F though.